-This is a place where you can learn about ways to navigate the educational system and find information about resources for students, parents, and educators such as how to apply for DACA, scholarship opportunities, and community resources.
+This is a place where you can learn about ways to navigate the educational system and find information about resources for students, parents, and educators such as, scholarship opportunities, and community resources.
 We welcome all students at CSU!
-However, if you are an undocumented student and have not received DACA approval, you are not currently eligible for the CSU in-state tuition rate.
+However, if you are an undocumented student and do not have DACA approval, you are not currently eligible for the CSU in-state tuition rate.
 Tuition and fees for undocumented students are calculated at the out-of-state, international student rate.

 On June 15, 2012, President Obama created a new policy calling for deferred action for certain undocumented young people who came to the U.S. as children.
-Applications under the program, which is called Deferred Action for Childhood Arrivals (DACA), were eligible to apply and receive a 2-year approval that gave DACA recipients lawful presence in the United States.
+Individuals meeting the qualifications for the program, called Deferred Action for Childhood Arrivals (DACA), were eligible to apply and receive a 2-year approval that gave DACA recipients lawful presence in the United States.
 As a result of this lawful presence, DACA students who are Ohio residents are also eligible for in-state tuition rates.

-The U.S. Citizen and Immigration Services website will help answer some of your questions regarding your immigration status and how to request consideration for DACA.
-There, you can find out more information about the DACA process, background checks, fees, etc.
+The U.S. Citizen and Immigration Services website will help answer some of your questions regarding your immigration status and for the changes in DACA.